Kayapo: Language

-They speak the Kayapo language, which belongs to the Jê language family.
-The Kayapo are split into many groups, resulting in different dialects of their language.
+The Kayapo speak the Kayapo language, which belongs to the Jê language family.
+They are split into many groups, resulting in different dialects of their language.
 The Kayapo value oratory highly, calling themselves those who speak beautifully (Kaben mei) when compared to other indigenous groups.
 Beauty is valued highly in the Kayapo culture.
 A beautiful name is seen as a sign of wealth.
-The tribe will move and re-construct their camp in order to find the materials required to undertake the naming ceremony eg. Sufficient food sources for celebration must be gathered and presented to the father of the new-born.
+The tribe will move and re-construct their camp in order to find the materials required to undertake the naming ceremony; eg. Sufficient food sources for celebration must be gathered and presented to the father of the newborn.
 During certain occasions, Kayapo men may speak as if someone is punching them in the stomach.
 The Kayapo possess varying knowledge of Portuguese, depending on the individual groups and their history of contact with outsiders.

 Land control and environmental issues

-The Kayapo have incorporated a great deal of traditional myth, ritual and cosmology into their practices honouring the importance of the earth's relationship with the people.
-Threats to the forest home of the Kayapo have been an area of extreme concern in the last 30 years, beginning with mining and logging enterprises which threatened to destroy the rainforest, and thus the Kayapos' way of life.
+The Kayapo have incorporated a great deal of traditional myth, ritual and cosmology into their practices honoring the importance of the earth's relationship with the people.
+Threats to the forest home of the Kayapo have been an area of extreme concern in the last 30 years, beginning with mining and logging enterprises which threatened to destroy the rainforest, and thus the Kayapo's way of life.
 In the village of Gorotire, the Kayapo made a deal with prospectors that mining could take place as long as they received a percentage of the mining proceeds and had their territory demarcated.
 The gold mining operation was initially seen as a positive development, which brought money into the local economy.
 With money filtering into the economy, better housing, improved education and a resulting level of health were achieved.
 However, the initial benefits of mining also resulted in high levels of pollution in the area which seeped into water ways and nearby river banks and decimated local fish populations with high quantities of mercury.
 In addition to striking environmental threats, social habits began to change with the introduction of outside influences in the area.
 Men began to spend more time in town drinking, and engaging in "conspicuous consumption and womanising."
 This increased interaction with outside groups elevated the levels of disease, which posed an imminent threat to the people because of their relative seclusion and limited access to medical care.
-In addition, the diminishing resource base caused conflicts between the Kayapo and neighbouring villages which often resulted in explosive and long standing disputes.
+In addition, the diminishing resource base caused conflicts between the Kayapo and neighboring villages which often resulted in explosive and long standing disputes.
 The Kayapo people used forceful tactics to banish loggers and miners in some areas, as well as to establish themselves as an economic force.
 Developers ranging from gold miners to soy farmers and cattle ranchers were often killed.